 - Easier setup and configuration

-The release of the new API-based suite services to deprecate the legacy SNMP-based DataSources.
 The following table lists the deprecated SNMP modules and maps their functionality to the new API module(s).

 |SNMP Module||API Module|